vankessel/vankessel.github.io/blog/_posts/2019-07-03-disprove-quantum-immortality.md

 ## What Is Quantum Suicide and Quantum Immortality?

 [Quantum suicide](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) is a famous thought experiment.
-It is similar to the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) thought experiment, but from the perspective of the cat.
+Similar to the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) thought experiment, but from the perspective of the cat.
 The purpose of it is to highlight differences between the [Copenhagen interpretation](https://en.wikipedia.org/wiki/Copenhagen_interpretation) and the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) of quantum mechanics.
-This is done by considering what would happen to the (un)lucky subject, from outside and within their point of view.
+This is done by considering what would happen to the (un)lucky subject, from both outside and within their point of view.

 A gun is pointed at your head.
 This gun will not misfire and the shot is always fatal.
 The gun is rigged to fire depending on the result of a quantum event.
 The quantum event has a equal chance of two outcomes just like a coin flip.

 If the many-worlds interpretation is true, then there must always exist a version of you that survived the event.
-This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero with each pull of the trigger as typically expected.
+This is opposed to the Copenhagen interpretation where the odds of surviving quickly approach zero as expected.

 There are timelines where you either survive or die.
 The argument goes that you can't possibly experience the timeline in which you are dead, so you must experience the one where you survive.
-This brings up some questions about [individualism](https://en.wikipedia.org/wiki/Open_individualism), but let's go with it for now and address it at the end.
+This brings up some questions, but let's go with it for now and address it at the end.

 This consequence is known as quantum immortality.
 Only you would experience this effect.
 Outside observers will still see you live or die at the expected probability of the quantum event.

-### What About Everyone Else?

-Does this mean that the other versions of yourself that you never experience are [philosophical zombies](https://en.wikipedia.org/wiki/Philosophical_zombie)?
-Not necessarily, it could simply mean that only the consciousness experiencing quantum immortality is [present](https://en.wikipedia.org/wiki/Egocentric_presentism).

 ## Types of Quantum Immortality